 - 10.164 This is the southernmost point of the peninsular to the west of Holes Bay and Poole Harbour.

-It lies a short distance from the Quay.
-There is only a small green gap between Hamworthy and Upton which is in part of the Purbeck district. - 10.165 Agents described a housing market full of contrast.
+Although a short distance from the Quay area of Poole access is via a chain ferry.
+There is only a small green gap between Hamworthy and Upton which is part of in Purbeck District. - 10.165 Agents described a housing market full of contrast.
 The peninsular is mostly surrounded by water and there are both park homes for holiday use as well as smart waterside developments for residential use, a small number of which are second homes.
 Inland there is modestly priced housing for sale and rent some of which is ex-local authority. - 10.166 One agent told us that there was very little turnover of stock at the moment other than the recently developed waterside housing which attracted a large number of incomers that were boating enthusiasts.
 Currently demand considerably outstripped supply for inland housing and investors formed a significant part of the demand for homes priced at up to £250,000.

-10.167 Our attention was drawn to a Spectrum housing development that provided affordable, shared ownership and market housing.
-The agent told us that this was in step with locally generated housing requirements.

-10.168 The letting agent told us that most unmet demand was from non-working households with children which landlords would not consider.
-They told us that landlords were continuing to invest as demand from working households was high.

-10.169 Information from Rightmove showed very few homes to rent signifying high demand for rented housing and strong rents starting from £650 for a 1 bedroom low rise flat.
+- 10.167 Our attention was drawn to a Spectrum housing development that provided affordable, shared ownership and market housing.
+The agent told us that this was in step with locally generated housing requirements. - 10.168 The letting agent told us that most unmet demand was from non-working households with children which landlords would not consider.
+They told us that landlords were continuing to invest as demand from working households was high. - 10.169 Information from Rightmove showed very few homes to rent signifying high demand for rented housing and strong rents starting from £650 for a 1 bedroom low rise flat.
 A high proportion of resale property was recently constructed waterside apartments which one agent described as overpriced.